goatcorp/faq/development.md

 ## Q: What happens if I don't want to work on my plugin anymore?

 Are you OK with another developer taking over the plugin?
-If so, inform the community in discord (#plugin-dev) that the plugin is up for adoption.
+If so, inform the community in Discord (#plugin-dev) that the plugin is up for adoption.
 This will allow an interested developer to take over.

 Is there already a specific developer that wants to take over the plugin?
-If so, let the mods know in discord that they may submit PRs.
+If so, let the mods know in Discord that they may submit PRs.

 Do you wish to discontinue the plugin and block other developers from adopting it?
-If so, let the mods know in discord and provide your rationale.
+If so, let the mods know in Discord and provide your rationale.
 The requests are evaluated on a case-by-case basis.

 ---

 ## Q: What happens if I stop updating my plugin?

-If your plugin has fallen behind the current API level for over three months... other developers may adopt your plugin if they make a reasonable effort to reach you.
+If your plugin has fallen behind the current API level for over three months, other developers may adopt your plugin if they make a reasonable effort to reach you.
 If they are unable to reach you, they may adopt the plugin and take over development.

-If your plugin has fallen behind the current API level for over six months... other developers may adopt your plugin without your permission.
+If your plugin has fallen behind the current API level for over six months, other developers may adopt your plugin without your permission.

 ---